xdevs23/reveal-webpack-custom/README.md

 ### Configuration

-At the end of your page you need to initialize reveal by running the following code.
-Note that all configuration values are optional and will default to the values specified below.
+Reveal is already preconfigured for you – there is no need to do anything on your part.
+But if you want to change the configuration, do so in the file `src/index.js`.

+Following options are available:

 ```javascript
 Reveal.initialize({